dasarpai/old.dasarpai.github.io/_wiablog/2021-02-03-A-Price-For-The-Wrong-Identification.md

 ![A Price For The Wrong Identification](/assets/images/wiapost/5146-A-Price-For-The-Wrong-Identification.jpg)

-## A Price For The Wrong Identification
+# A Price For The Wrong Identification

-Namaste,

 If someone asks us, who are you?
 Or we ask ourselves, who am I?
 Or we ask someone, who are you?